javascript-utilities/.github/CONTRIBUTING.md

 **Additions**

-`new-script.js` file;
+`new-script.sh` file;

-- `constructor()` method now preforms feature detection for Mac OS
+- feature detection for Mac OS, uses default media player for solos

-- `solo()` method inspects `ClassName.is_mac` on caught _unsupported_ errors
-EOF
+- feature detection for MS, however requires Bash sub-system to be installed EOF

 git push forked gh-pages
 ```

 ___

 ## Style Guidelines
+[heading__style_guidelines]:
+  #style-guidelines
+  ""

-One does **not** have to use all of the following and this is intended to help keep things consistent between all repositories maintained by this Organization.
-Or in other-words, no-one will _should_ get offended if a new line is forgotten or similar, but please do **not** break anything when issuing Pull Requests.
+No-one _should_ get offended if a new line is forgotten or similar, but please do **not** break anything when issuing Pull Requests.

 - Code that operates as intended is as important as documentation that is comprehensible, so do **not** sacrifice readability for anything